 This is one of the earliest possible signs of alcoholic liver disease.
 Sudden weight loss means that your body is having a hard time processing nutrients from the food you eat.

 Fatigue or weakness is another physical sign of alcoholic liver disease.
 The onset of fatigue is usually related to the fact that your body is not getting enough nutrition.
 As a result, you tend to lack energy or feel frequently tired, even if you did not exert yourself in any physical activity.

 Jaundice is a sign that your liver is not functioning as it should.
 It appears as a yellowing of the skin, the whites of the eyes, and the mucus membranes.

-The reason this happens is that there are high levels of bilirubin, which is a yellow-orange pigment formed when red blood cells break down.
+The reason this happens is that there are high levels of bilirubin, which is a yellow-orange pigment formed when heme from red blood cells and other sources breaks down.